tmoesl/lead-conversion-prediction/README.md

 ## Executive Summary
 ExtraLearn, an innovative EdTech startup, faces the challenge of efficiently managing a rapidly growing pool of leads in the competitive EdTech industry to improve conversion rates and optimize resource allocation.
 By leveraging machine learning models and data-driven insights, the project focuses on identifying high-potential leads, uncovering key conversion drivers, and optimizing resource allocation to enhance business outcomes.

-- **Model Performance**: The Random Forest model delivered the best balance between precision (66.1%) and recall (88.4%), effectively identifying high-potential leads while managing resource efficiency.
-- **Key Conversion Drivers**: Time spent on the website and initial interaction through the website emerged as the most significant predictors across all models.
-Other influential factors included profile completion level, recent activity, and lead age.

 **Key Outcomes**
-- **Best Model**: Random Forest, with recall (0.884) and accuracy (0.830), achieved the best balance for lead prioritization.
+- **Best Model**: The Random Forest model achieved the best balance for lead prioritization and resource allocation, with precision at 0.661, recall at 0.884, and accuracy at 0.830%.
-- **Conversion Drivers**: Website engagement time, channel of initial interaction, level of profile completion, and lead demographics were the top predictors.
+- **Conversion Drivers**: Website engagement time and the channel of initial interaction were the most significant predictors, followed by profile completion level, recent activity, lead demographics, and lead age.
-- **Projected Impact**: Improved resource allocation is expected to reduce acquisition costs (CLP) and significantly boost conversion rate.
+- **Projected Impact**: Optimized resource allocation is expected to lower acquisition costs (CLP) and substantially boost conversion rates.

 **Business Impact**
 - **Enhanced Conversion**: Focused on high-potential leads to boost conversion rates.